-This morning the intense Texas summer sun came through my bedroom window, and I so just wanted to bury my face back into my pillow.
-But I knew I had get up, the day and all its activities were waiting, and there was this resolve in me that … it would be a good day.
+This morning the intense Texas summer sun came through my bedroom window, and there was this resolve in me that … it would be a good day.

 So with everyone in the family still asleep, I awoke first as I usually do, and whispered to our dog Summer, “C’mon girl, let’s go outside so you can do your business.”